 • Activity reimbursements.
 Gym membership are reimbursed, along with the cost of other recreational physical activities for employees and their immediate family members, such as swimming lessons.
 "If your kids are active, you're more likely to be active, too," said Krick.

-Other wellness components include a pre-shift stretch program, organized competitive cycling (the main event is billed as Lincoln Plating's "Spring Classic"'), educational seminars and one-on-one consultations as needed.
+Other wellness components include a pre-shift stretch program, organized competitive cycling (the main event is billed as Lincoln Industries' "Spring Classic"'), educational seminars and one-on-one consultations as needed.
 Also, everyone receives the Mayo Clinic Health Letter.

 And there's more.
 Wellness outings and challenges include:

 • 4-, 8-, 16- and 32-mile bike rides.

 • Garner top-level support.

 • Build a mission and vision statement; integrate wellness into the company's strategic vision.

 • Build a wellness committee.